Here is your easy guide to understanding the BS (British Standards) 5839-1:2017.

 Explaining the British Standard BS 5839-1

-The 2013 (earlier version) of this standard outlined fire alarm system categories, their relevant components, zone definitions, testing frequencies and procedures, and so on, for each step of the fire alarm installation process: design, installation, commissioning and maintenance.
+This standard outlines fire alarm system categories, their relevant components, zone definitions, testing frequencies and procedures, and so on, for each step of the fire alarm installation process: design, installation, commissioning and maintenance.

 There is A LOT of technical information in the BS 5839, so we’ve condensed some of the most notable points for you.

 Designing and Installing a Fire Detection Alarm System